 Networking Reception and Roundtables - Big Basin/Kaw Nation

 Agriculture Industry Career Women

-On your own or dinner in small groups
+Dinner on your own or in small groups

-Dr. Mykel Taylor, Associate Professor in the Department of Agricultural Economics, Kansas State University
+Chad Hart, Associate Professor of Economics, Iowa State University

 Breakout Session 5